 They give you a few extra seconds while stopping or braking on ice, which alone can be the difference between a collision or stopping just in time.

-survey by the Tire and Rubber Association of Canada (TRAC) states that 80% of winter tire owners believe driving a vehicle equipped with winter tires has saved them from loss of control or a collision
+A survey by the Tire and Rubber Association of Canada (TRAC) states that 80% of winter tire owners believe driving a vehicle equipped with winter tires has saved them from loss of control or a collision.

 Therefore, having winter tires can give you peace of mind and a sense of security while driving in tough, winter conditions.
 Help your vehicle perform better and keep yourself and your passengers safe.